marleeeeeey/unity_input_system/README.md

 - Use `Keyboard.current.wKey.isPressed` to check if the key is pressed.
 - Use `Keyboard.current.wKey.wasPressedThisFrame` to check if the key was pressed this frame.
 - Use `Keyboard.current.wKey.wasReleasedThisFrame` to check if the key was released this frame.
+- Use `Keyboard.current.wKey.wasPerformedThisFrame` to check if the key was performed this frame.
+All `interactions` are completed.

 - `Edit -> Project Settings -> Input System Package -> Create Settings Asset` to create an input settings asset.